Virtual assistant

 Visualization

-Introduction to the Expense Calculation Tool
+Introduction to the Expense Count Tool

-Edit advances received from an expense statement
+Edit the advance payments received from an expense statement

-Specificity of heating costs and hot water production
+Specificity of heating and hot water production costs

-Check and download meter readings for the billing period
+Check and download meter readings for the billing period.

-Allocate and Generate Fee Statements
+Distributing and Generating Fee Statements

 Export individual consumption for the billing period